Retro arcade joins the downtown business district in city of Lockport

 “The arcades are basically set up for quarter coins, there is no credit card slots, or ticket slots,” said Joshua Lopez.
 “You come here, you have a pocket full of quarters, you’re going to play.
 If you have two quarters, you’re going to play.”

-There’s also hundreds of vintage games for the Nintendo, the Super Nintendo, Xbox, PlayStation and other vintage game systems.
-There’s game-themed toys and trinkets and vintage collectibles like Power Rangers, Cabbage Patch dolls and action figures.
+There are also hundreds of vintage games for the Nintendo, the Super Nintendo, Xbox, PlayStation and other vintage game systems.
+There are game-themed toys and trinkets and vintage collectibles like Power Rangers, Cabbage Patch dolls and action figures.

 “Collecting toys and having this collector bug — you have to have it in order to understand it,” Lopez said.
 “So, I collect everything from toys to Jordan sneakers.
 I have a1,048 pairs of sneakers.”